ChristinaXT/BabyGuide/README.md

 # Baby Party Guide (BabyGuide) Rails Portfolio app

-This Baby Guide app allows a user to create lists for baby birthday party needs and to add requests that need to be completed.
+This Baby Guide app allows a user to create checklists for baby birthday party needs and to add requests that need to be completed.
 The requests can be assigned to other users who wish to help.
-Users can view each-other's lists and requests.
+Users can view each-other's checklists and requests.

 ----------------------------------------------------------------------------